 All new plantations (except for plantations of less than 30 hectares which do not otherwise require development approval) must be authorised prior to their establishment.
 In addition, any existing unauthorised plantations are required to be authorised prior to commencement of forestry operations in excess of 30 hectares.

-Plantation officers provide support and advice to the industry, both during the authorisation process and at other times.
+Plantation Assessment Officers provide support and advice to the industry, both during the authorisation process and at other times.
 The authorisation process involves:

-Contact NSW DPI Forest Research & Policy for advice on new plantations.
+Contact NSW DPI Forestry Policy, Research & Development for advice on new plantations: